mtojek/swarm-firstapp/README.md

-# Getting started with Go, Docker, Redis on Giant Swarm
+# Getting started with Go, Docker, and Redis on Giant Swarm

 This is a simple example that demonstrates how to write a microservice in Golang and deploy it on [Giant Swarm](https://giantswarm.io/).
 It pings an external API and caches the data in an Redis cache.